This page includes user manuals for two applications:

 taxa = taxa(names=1:{{n = 10}});

-LPhy extensions can be installed following this guide here.
+LPhy extensions can be installed following this guide.
+Current supported LPhy extensions are also listed on that page.

 LPhyBEAST installation

-LPhyBEAST and its extensions require the latest version of BEAST 2 and LPhy.
-Please install them before you continue.
+LPhyBEAST and its extensions are BEAST 2 packages.
+It requires the latest version of BEAST 2 and LPhy.

 2. Select lphybeast from the packages list, then click Install/Upgrade button to install.

-3. Select LPhyBeastExt from the list, then click Install/Upgrade to install.
+3. If you want to use the extended models, select LPhyBeastExt from the list, then click Install/Upgrade to install.

 Installation may take few minutes to download and install, including all dependent packages.
 Please wait until a confirmation popup appears on the screen.